centiservice/matsbrokermonitor/README-development.md

 ## Publishing

-**NOTE: First update the version in root `build.gradle`, `ActiveMqMatsBrokerMonitor.java` and `JmsMatsBrokerBrowseAndActions`, read below for format per release type!**
+**NOTE: First update the version in root `build.gradle`, `ActiveMqMatsBrokerMonitor.java` and `JmsMatsBrokerBrowseAndActions.java`, read below for format per release type!**

 **Remember to git commit and tag the version bump before publishing, read below for git tag and message format!**